 All parts of sweet cicely plants are edible.
 Although sweet cicely has been widely cultivated in past years and used to treat ailments such as stomachache and coughs, it isn’t commonly grown in most modern herb gardens.
 Many herbalists think sweet cicely deserves more attention, especially as a healthy, zero-calorie replacement for sugar.

 You can also cook the leaves like spinach, or add fresh leaves to salads, soups, or omelets.
 The stalks can be used much like celery, while the roots can be boiled or eaten raw.
 Many people say sweet cicely roots make flavorful wine.

 In the garden, sweet cicely plants are rich in nectar and highly valuable to bees and other beneficial insects.
 The plant is easy to dry and retains its sweet aroma even when dried.

 How to Grow Sweet Cicely

 Sweet cicely grows in USDA plant hardiness zones 3 through 7.
 The plants perform best in sun or part shade and moist, well-drained soil.
-An inch or two of compost or well-rotted manure gets sweet cicely off to a good start.
+An inch or 2 (2.5-5 cm.) of compost or well-rotted manure gets sweet cicely off to a good start.

 Plant sweet cicely seeds directly in the garden in autumn, as the seeds germinate in spring after several weeks of cold winter weather followed by warm temperatures.
 While it’s possible to plant seeds in spring, the seeds must first undergo a period of chilling in the refrigerator (a process known as stratification) before they will germinate.